-English for Speakers of Other Languages (ESOL) (no major or minor)
+English for Speakers of Other Languages (ESOL)

+(no major or minor)

 All courses denoted with an ESOL designation provide instruction and support to students whose first language is not English (including both international students and first generation immigrants).
 Some students will be assessed prior to the start of their first year and will be notified if mandated to take one or more of the ESOL courses.
-Courses denoted with LANG/EDUC are for native or near native English speakers interested in teaching English for speakers of other languages.
+Courses denoted with LANG/EDUC are for students interested in Teaching English for Speakers of Other Languages (TESOL).